RaviTeja110820/aws/static-website route53and cloudfront/Readme.md

 # steps

 1. Create a bucket
-2.
+2. Create a CloudFront distribution
+3. Update the record sets for your domain and subdomain
+4. Check the log files

+# setup
+**To Create a Bucket**

+* Create a bucket with unique name.
-3. Uploaded a website folder
+- Uploaded a website folder
-4. Enabling static website host in properties section
+* Enabling static website host in properties section
-5. Entering 'index.html' in index document.
+- Entering 'index.html' in index document.
-6. Paste aws s3 public bucket policy.
+* Paste aws s3 public bucket policy.
-7. Copy the url and paste it in the browser.
+- Copy the url and paste it in the browser.

+**To create a CloudFront Distribution**